 Great photos take time

 It takes time to get the brief right, organise everything you need and get the right shot on the day.
-Positioning the people and products in your photos can take longer than you’d think too.
-If you’re taking pictures of people in your team they’ll need time to relax in front of the camera and produce a photo that’s good enough for your marketing collateral.
+Positioning people and products for a photo can take longer than you’d think.
+If you’re taking pictures of people in your team they’ll need time to relax in front of the camera and produce a photo worthy of your marketing collateral.

-A photo shoot that produces great results won’t happen by chance, like all great things it takes time, planning and attention to get the best results.
-But the pay off is having versatile, impactful photos that tell a compelling visual story about your company, that can be used across all your marketing channels.
+Photo shoots that produce great results don’t happen by chance.
+Like all great things great photos take time, planning and attention to get the best results.
+But the pay-off is having versatile, impactful photos that tell a compelling visual story about your company, that can be used across all your marketing channels.